bkerley/shove_auth/README.markdown

 cookie sessions), the server **must** validate that data is coming from a valid client, either by whitelisting IP addresses or use of client SSL certs.

+SSL/TLS should be used to protect the client-shove\_auth session from replay attacks, and provide for SSL certificate authentication of clients.

 Logging in
 ----------